Sorry. This form is no longer available.

 With a 45-year tradition of audio excellence, NPR is at the forefront of podcasting, leading the industry with 12.3M monthly podcast listeners.
 Today, NPR continues to define the future of podcasting and audio with its expansive content delivery, growing listener base, industry-leading measurement tools and high-impact sponsorship.
 NPR’s diverse mix of news and entertainment programming includes marquee shows – Invisibilia, Planet Money, and How I Built This – and innovative new programs – Embedded, Up First, and NPR’s first kid’s program Wow in the World all accessible across radio, NPR.org, NPR One, voice-controlled devices, events and more.
 With NPR you get stories from everywhere and listen to them anywhere.

 Panoply Media is a premium podcasting company that produces original shows, curates digital audio content for listeners and operates Megaphone, an industry-leading technology platform for podcast creators and advertisers.

 Panoply’s Megaphone is the premier technology platform for spoken word audio and a complete end-to-end solution to publish, monetize and measure podcasts.
-It is used by a growing number of podcast networks, including Gimlet and Pineapple Street, as well as all Panoply podcasts.
+It is used by a growing number of podcast networks including Gimlet, Pineapple Street, Buzzfeed, and WBUR, as well as all Panoply podcasts.
 The technology has served more than 500 million podcast episodes and will surpass a billion this year.

 Panoply launched in 2015 as a division of The Slate Group.